Krylov Complexity in early universe: Krylov complexity with open-system methodology

-In this section, we will continue use the wave function \eqref{wave function of open system} to explore the Krylov complexity and Krylov entropy.
-All of these calculation are exactly the same with our previous study \cite{Li:2024kfm}, the only differences is that we need to use $r_k$ to take place of $\eta$ in the formulas for Krylov complexity and Krylov entropy whose formulas can be expressed as following:
+In this section, we continue our investigation using the wave function \eqref{wave function of open system} to calculate the Krylov complexity and Krylov entropy.
+The procedure for these calculations follows precisely that of our previous study \cite{Li:2024kfm}.
+The only modification is the substitution of the parameter $r_k$ for $\eta$ in the formulas for Krylov complexity and Krylov entropy, which are given as follows:

 and